svgdotjs/svg.filter.js/README.md

 ## Usage
 Include this plugin after including the svg.js library in your html document.

-For a few visual examples look at the [svg.js filter page](http://svgjs.com/filter).

 Here is how each filter effect on the example page is achieved.